marrow16/Binder/README.md

 A pure Javascript template data binder - with high performance and easy to use CSS selector style syntax.

-Creating a new binder (using HTML string):-
+Creating a new binder (using HTML string):
 ```javascript
 var myBinder = new Binder('<a></a>', {
     '@id': 'item-link-{{uid}}',